salamander2/RaspberryPi/Linux_Commands.md

 ### GUI desktop commands
-If you have no mouse plugged in, use these:
+Once you have run `startx` to start the desktop windows, if you have no mouse plugged in, use these:
 * ALT-F2 will pop up a box where you can type in the program you want to run
 * CTRL-ESC will bring up the main menu
 * SHIFT-F10 is the same as right-clicking the mouse buttons
 * ALT-F1 does something

-#### Useful Linux Commands
+#### Useful Linux Commands (for the command line):

 Most of these commands have options and/or take parameters. e.g. `ls -la *py`
 * sudo : this is "superuser do".
 Linux prevents you from really screwing up the operating system by not letting you mess with important files.
 If you really really want to do this, you have to be a superuser (and "pi" is), and then prefix your command with the word `sudo`.